 Serial communication is essential when working with Arduino boards.
 It is a method for exchanging data between the Arduino board and other devices such as sensors, displays, or computers.
-Arduino boards typically have multiple serial communication ports, but Arduino Uno has only one serial com port.
+Arduino boards typically have multiple serial communication ports, but Arduino UNO has only one serial com port.

 Interfacing a PC with an Arduino Uno using the serial port involves establishing a communication link between the two devices through a USB connection.
 With real-time communication between the two devices, the link between the PC and Arduino allows programs (sketches) to be sent to the Arduino.
 The process of effectively connecting an Arduino board to a PC will be covered in this tutorial.